What we do

 Carly Ryan was 15-years-old when she was murdered by an online predator.
 It was the first crime of its type in Australia, occurring in 2007 when social media was a new phenomenon and paedophiles were starting to infiltrate the online space.
 Determined to help prevent harm to other innocent children and families and to help them navigate their online journey safely, Carly’s mum Sonya incorporated The Carly Ryan Foundation in 2010.

-The CRF is a certified online safety program provider under the Office of the eSafety Commissioner and delivers online safety and healthy relationship seminars to students and parents.
+The CRF is a trusted online safety program provider under the Office of the eSafety Commissioner and delivers online safety and healthy relationship seminars to students and parents.
 The organisation also provides a range of services and support in the areas of internet safety and crime, cyberbullying, connection to resources and counselling and contributing to law and policy reform.